robtweed/metastatic/SBADMIN-TUTORIAL.md

 Try clicking the "hamburger" widget: the menu panel should slide in and out of view on each successive click.

-Also try either reducing the width of the browser, or try viewing the page in your mobile phone's browser:
+Also try either reducing the width of the browser, or try viewing the page in your mobile phone's browser.
+As a result of the Responsive design of the SB Admin styling, it should now look like this:

 <p align="center">
   <img src="./images/sbadmin-5.jpg" alt="SB Admin UI in mobile browser" width="300">